Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-In~\cite{Khalil2017}, GNNs were leveraged for the first time in the context of graph optimization problems, addressing this last limitation.
+\paragraph{GNNs enable RL-based policies for CO} \citet{Khalil2017} leveraged GNNs for the first time in the context of graph optimization problems, addressing this last limitation.
 The GNN served as the function approximator for the value function in a Deep Q-learning (DQN) formulation of CO on graphs.
-The authors used a Structure2Vec GNN architecture~\cite{Dai2016} to embed nodes of the input graph.
+The authors use a Structure2Vec GNN architecture~\citep{Dai2016}, similar to \cref{eq:basicgnn}, to embed nodes of the input graph.
 Through the combination of GNN and DQN, a greedy node selection policy---S2V-DQN---is learned on a set of problem instances drawn from the same distribution.
 In this context, the TSP can be modeled as a graph problem by considering the weighted complete graph on the cities, where the edge weights are the distances between a pair of cities.
 A greedy node selection heuristic for the TSP iteratively selects nodes, adding the edge connecting every two consecutively selected nodes to the final tour.
 As such, a feasible solution is guaranteed to be obtained after $n-1$ greedy node selection steps, where the first node is chosen arbitrarily, and $n$ is the number of nodes or cities of a TSP instance.
-Because embedding the complete graph with a GNN can be computationally expensive and possibly unnecessary to select a suitable node, a $k$-nearest neighbor graph can be used instead of the complete graph. \citet{Khalil2017} applied the above approach to other classical graph optimization problems such as Maximum Cut (Max-Cut) and Minimum Vertex Cover (MVC).
+Because embedding the complete graph with a GNN can be computationally expensive and possibly unnecessary to select a suitable node, a $k$-nearest neighbor graph can be used instead of the complete graph. \citet{Khalil2017} apply the above approach to other classical graph optimization problems such as Maximum Cut (Max-Cut) and Minimum Vertex Cover (MVC).